amanda-evelyn-cohen/LEDE_Intro-To-Pandas/README.md

 ## Description

-I was given the .csv files 'continent_facts' and 'countries' and worked in a Jupyter Notebook using pandas to create three files to practice a myriad of tasks.
+I was given the .csv files **continent_facts** and **countries** and worked in the **IntroPandas** Jupyter Notebook to create three files where I practiced myriad tasks with pandas.

 The markdowns in my notebook explicitly explain the work I practiced.

 Here is an overall look at what each .csv file I exported contains:

 **cont_total** = a new data column, GDP per capita, by combining two existing columns **continent_lifeexpect** = calculated the average life expectancy of each continent